-The amount shown in ARR for FY 2010-11 is Rs.
-116 Crore and that in the P&L statement in annual report of FY 2010-11 is Rs.
-86 Crore.
+The amount shown in ARR for FY 2010-11 and that in the P&L statement in annual report of FY 2010-11 is different.

-The licensee has submitted that the interest on loan is calculated on normative basis as per the weighted average rate of interest applied on average of closing balance of loans last year and this year.
-The detailed calculation of Interest and Finance Charges are shown in the table below.
+The licensee has submitted that the Interest on Loan is calculated on normative basis as per the weighted average rate of interest applied on average of closing balance of loans last year and this year.